ryanmittelstadt/supersonic-cone-flow-analysis/README.md

 ## 2. Mathematical Methodology & Initial Conditions

-The project assumes steady, axisymmetric, and inviscid flow.
+This project assumes steady, axisymmetric, and inviscid flow.
 The physics are governed by the Taylor-Maccoll equation, which I reduced from a second-order ODE into a system of two first-order ODEs to facilitate numerical integration.

 ### Defining the State Variables
 The state is defined by the velocity components relative to the cone axis: